apmiller108/beatbrain/PROJECT.txt

 ### **Polish & UX Enhancements**
 - [x] Add info icon for each track that on click shows the full track details (what should the UX be?
 Modal? expand row item?)
-- [ ] Add tracks to playlist feature See ./specifications/TRACKSEARCH.md for feature specs
+- [x] Add tracks to playlist feature See ./specifications/TRACKSEARCH.md for feature specs
 - [ ] Change key notation select to something else.
 It looks like crap.

 ### **Testing**
 - [x] Write unit tests for new appDatabase playlist methods
-- [ ] Write unit tests for PlaylistList component
+- [ ] Write unit test for generateM3UContent
-- [ ] Write unit tests for PlaylistDetailView component
+- [ ] Write unit test for PlaylistDetailView component
-- [ ] Write unit tests for PlaylistTrackItem component
-- [ ] Write integration test for playlist navigation flow
-- [ ] Write integration test for playlist editing (name, remove tracks)
-- [ ] Write integration test for playlist deletion
 - [ ] Write e2e test for complete playlist management workflow
+  - [ ] create playlist
+  - [x] Add track to playlist
-- [ ] Write tests for M3U export functionality
+  - [ ] Remove track from playlist

 ## TODOs for Feature: Playlist (Phase 3: filter enhancements)
 ### Implement fields for user to filter tracks eligible for playlist creation and adding tracks to playlist